 How are we doing?
-The trend appears to be holding.
+The trend appears to be holding, but it slightly increased.

 What factors affect results?
 Actual results are affected by seasonal severity (summer heat and winter harshness), age and experience of the workforce, death or catastrophic injuries and the safety culture in general.
 Safety efforts emphasized by senior management help create a better safety culture throughout the agency.